mozilla/leadership-training/README.md

 * **Homework**
   * 1-2h / week - complete that week’s assignment from the OLTS

+Open Leadership Training requires you to add one meeting a week (from 30 to 90min) to your schedule and complete assignments around your open project.

 ## Schedule

 week | Meeting | Modules